Occupational therapists are one of the most important specialists you can work with during brain injury rehabilitation.

 Restorative techniques help you relearn how to perform an activity the way you did before your brain injury.

-Compensatory tactics, on the other hand, help you find a new way of doing something if it’s not yet possible for you to do it the correct way.
+Compensatory tactics, on the other hand, help you find a new way of doing something if it’s not yet possible for you to do it the same way you were doing it before.

 A good example of a compensatory tactic is a crutch.
 Crutches help you move around when your legs cannot support your weight.
 But eventually, you will need to remove the crutches and begin walking without them.
-Otherwise, if you rely for too long on the crutch, you might lose the ability to walk on your own.
+Otherwise, if you rely for too long on the crutch, you might lose the strength and coordination to walk on your own.

 Benefits of Occupational Therapy for Brain Injury